 While not all practice management and EMR systems are compatible, all solutions should follow basic safety and privacy standards.
-They should comply with Health Insurance Portability and Accountability Act (HIPAA) regulations.
+At a minimum, they should comply with Health Insurance Portability and Accountability Act (HIPAA) regulations.

 Support and Hosting

-Because medical practice management software is vital to your daily operations, the software manufacturer should offer support that conforms to your practice's schedule and needs.
-You should have access to live support or a ticketing system so any issues you are experiencing with the software can be quickly resolved.
+Because medical practice management software is vital to your daily operations, the manufacturer should offer support that conforms to your practice's schedule and needs.
+You should have access to live support or a ticketing system to quickly resolve any issues you experience with the software.

 As powerful as many medical office software applications are, you may still want separate software for medical billing.
 Medical transcription services are still in demand for many practices.
-And if you choose a medical practice management software that lets you choose EHR/EMR software from another company, you can start your search for the best EHR software here.
+If your medical practice management software lets you choose EHR/EMR software from another company, you can start your search for the best EHR software here.

 State of the Industry

 According to Grand View Research, the global practice management system market size was $6.9 billion in 2015.
-That figure is projected to reach $17.6 billion by 2024, representing a healthy compound annual growth rate of nearly 11 percent.
-Grand View Research's data shows that more than two-thirds of the market is made up of integrated practice management and EMR software while the remainder includes standalone software solutions.
+That figure is projected to reach $17.6 billion by 2024, representing a healthy compound annual growth rate of nearly 11%.
+Grand View Research's data shows that integrated practice management and EMR software make up more than two-thirds of the market, while the remainder includes stand-alone solutions.
 Among the major vendors in the practice management space are Allscripts, Greenway, GE, athenahealth and NextGen.

-To determine our best picks for practice management software, we started with 34 vendors.
-We evaluated the pricing, billing, scheduling and financial reporting features of each application as well as user reviews before eliminating some of the companies on our list.
+To determine our best picks for practice management software, we started with a list of dozens of vendors.
+We evaluated the pricing, billing, scheduling, and financial reporting features of each application as well as user reviews before eliminating some of the companies on our list.

-We then evaluated each software application on the following:
+We then evaluated each software application on these factors:

 - Ease of use